Belmont Estate & The Grenada Chocolate Company#6 in Best Things To Do in Grenada

-If you've got a sweet tooth, plan to take a factory tour of the Grenada Chocolate Company.
+While in Grenada, you can also take a factory tour of the Grenada Chocolate Company.
 This modest cocoa processing center churns out organic chocolate bars that are sold all over the world.
 While touring the factory, you'll see how this delectable treat is made, from the cracking of cocoa pods to the pouring and molding of creamy chocolate.
-Recent visitors praise the factory's free samples and suggest buying sweets from the gift shop.
-According to one TripAdvisor user, "You can buy chocolate bars on site.
-I was glad to see that we can order more online, we've already eaten all of the ones that we brought home!"
+Recent visitors praised the factory's free samples and suggest buying sweets from the gift shop.

 You'll find the Belmont Estate and the Grenada Chocolate Company on the northeast side of Grenada Island, about an hour's drive from St. George's.
-Recent visitors note that the site can be hard to find, so make sure you're armed with directions before you set out.
-Both the Belmont Estate and the Grenada Chocolate Company are open every day except Saturday from 8 a.m. to 4 p.m.
-Starting in November, 2012, Belmont Estate will offer combined tours of the estate and the Chocolate Company for around $175 XCD (roughly $65 USD), including lunch.
-For now, guided tours of the individual establishments cost $10 XCD (approximately $4 USD) per person.
-For additional information, visit Belmont Estate's website and the Grenada Chocolate Company's website.
+Recent visitors noted that the site can be hard to find, so make sure you're armed with directions before you set out.
+Many reviewers reported visiting with a local tour group for the added convenience of organized transportation.
+The Belmont Estate is open every day except Saturday from 8 a.m. to 4 p.m., while the Grenada Chocolate Company is open from 9 a.m. to 5 p.m. on weekdays and Sundays (closed Saturdays).
+For additional information, including admission ticket prices, visit Belmont Estate's website and the Grenada Chocolate Company's website.